ctom314/OrbosRollingRumble/README.md

 ## <img src="https://github.com/user-attachments/assets/221c1f5c-a1ef-445e-8164-6542306db03d" width=256 />

-**Orbo**, a naiive orange ball, had a run-in with the elusive *Maelstrom*, the don of a mafia group known as "*The Bloks*".
+**Orbo**, a naive orange ball, had a run-in with the elusive *Maelstrom*, the don of a mafia group known as "*The Bloks*".
 Orbo called him "spuare", and aggravated the Maelstrom.
 Now, he's after Orbo's life!

 Roll away in this endless runner game, <ins>**Orbo's Rolling Rumble**</ins>!
+Avoid the Maelstrom's Goons, collect coins, multipliers, and even a helpful powerup!
+<br></br>
 Can you get a high score?

 <br></br>